Repeat sign: Other notation

-In Gregorian chant, a repeat is indicated by a Roman numeral following a section.
-This is common particularly in a Kyrie, where the lines followed by "iii" or "iij" are to be sung three times (corresponding to the correct liturgical form).
+In Gregorian chant, a repeat is indicated by a Roman numeral (or possibly an abbreviation for the Latin idem) following a section.
+This is common particularly in a Kyrie, where the lines followed by iii or iij are to be sung three times (corresponding to the correct liturgical form).

 In shape-note singing, repeat signs usually have four dots, between each line of the staff.
 The corresponding sign to show where the repeat is from is either the same sign reversed (if it is at the beginning of a bar), or the dots themselves (if it is in the middle of a bar).
 First and second endings are given with just the numbers above the corresponding bars.
 Repeats notated at the beginning of a verse, or given with multiple lines of text per verse, are generally required; the repeats given for most songs of the final few lines are always optional, and almost always used only for the final verse sung.